 - Return of capital: Investments that distribute a return of capital may also help to defer tax since the future distribution is taxed as part of the capital gain when the investment is sold.

 - Lower tax rates in the future: Not only will taxes on capital gains be postponed, but those gains may be subject to less tax in the future (if tax rates decline or if you move into a lower tax bracket).

 - Less tendency to buy high and sell low: Many Canadians are buying high and selling low, a practice that severely reduces portfolio growth.
 Studies have shown that market timing is generally ineffective and rarely works on a regular basis.

-- Avoiding commissions and trading costs: The only guarantee with frequent trading is paying more commissions, loads in the case of load funds, and other trading costs.
+- Avoiding commissions and trading costs: Frequent trading often results in paying more commissions and other trading costs.

 The benefits of this strategy should be regularly weighed against the investment outlook for the individual investments.